Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   image("images/quantum-based-cloud-provider-trust-left-to-right.svg"),
   caption: "The user is sending the quantum circuit to the cloud-based quantum computing provider and has to trust the provider that the circuit is executed on an actual quantum computer."
 ) <cloud-trust>
+// TODO Threat model mehr herausarbeiten. (eigene Überschrift?)
+// TODO erwähnen, dass dieses Threat model nur für kleine Circuits relevant ist? (explosion der Dimensonen, nicht mit klassischer Hardware berechenbar)
-In this cloud based scenario, the user has to trust the cloud-based quantum provider to execute tho quantum circuit on the advertised quantum hardware.
+In this cloud based scenario, the user has to trust the cloud-based quantum provider to execute the quantum circuit on the advertised quantum hardware.
 An adversarial cloud-provider could potentially claim to have a quantum computer backend, but in reality all circuits are just simulated on a classical computer.
 // TODO write in 3rd person?
+// TODO Paper Contributions mehr herausarbeiten.
 This work provides a machine learning based approach which allows the users of cloud-based quantum computers to verify with high certainty that their quantum circuit has been executed on a quantum computer (and not simulated on a classical computer).

 == Related Work